mollywoodnini/ga-z270x-ug/README.md

 ### » [Playing games with Wine](Wine.md#installing-wine).

 What little games that can run on Mac natively from Steam run very well.
 HITMAN, DiRT Rally, WoW, Smite, LoL, Euro Truck Sim 2, and a few more run at 60fps with settings maxed out.
 I can stream and not suffer from from performance loss.
 I did the first time around because my install was degraded due to constant fiddling.
 Using [Wine](https://formulae.brew.sh/formula/wine) through [Homebrew](https://brew.sh/), I can run Platinum, Gold and Silver rated games with mostly no issues.
 I don't like vysnc turned on in game so I limit my frames to 75 or 60 depending on what the game settings allow.
 Considering my monitor is FreeSync and AMD is better supported in macOS, I need to get an RX580 or Vega.
-Don't forget to install winetricks!

 If you followed the guide and enabled QuickSync (hardware rendering) you can reap the benefits like Windows.